zero-radiance/zero-radiance.github.io/_source_/content/post/microfacet-specular.md

 Of course, as the view angle (measured w.r.t. the macrosurface normal) tends to 90 degrees, the signed projected area shrinks to zero, while the visible projected area becomes proportional to the height of the microsurface.
 This leads to one of the key assumptions of the microfacet theory: *a microsurface is infinitesimally tall*.
 This limitation is particularly apparent at grazing angles, and should be familiar to those familiar with bump and normal mapping.

 If we want to posit that Eqn.
 1a and 2a are equivalent, we must also prevent the signed projected area from turning negative by restricting the view angles to the range where $\small (\bm{v} \cdot \bm{n}) > 0$.
 In other words, *the observer is located above the surface*.
-Otherwise, we must recompute the statistics for the undersurface.
+Otherwise, we have to recompute the statistics for the undersurface.

 Typically, that is not done explicitly.
 For instance, it is easy to see that reversing the directions of both $\small \bm{n}$ and $\small \bm{m}$ allows us to reuse the original distribution of normals.
 As for the view vector $\small \bm{v}$, we can either reverse its direction or reflect it across the macrosurface.
 Since flipping a surface upside down alters visibility, neither method yields exact results; however, the first one is preferable, since it guarantees that self-occlusion is properly accounted for.
 The resulting approximation is reasonable for complex unstructured surfaces; however, you should not expect it to be valid for a simple repeating pattern.